 The Forum Submissions

-The Loyola Law Review is not currently accepting submissions for its online companion, the Loyola Law Review Forum.
-We will begin accepting pieces in September 2020.
+The Loyola Law Review is currently accepting submissions for its online companion, the Loyola Law Review Forum.
 Online pieces are typically short (2500-5000 words), timely, and applicable to a general audience.
 The Law Review accepts pieces for publication on The Forum on a rolling basis during the school year.
 All submissions should be in Microsoft Word format, and all citations should conform to standard Bluebook style.
-Please direct submissions and any questions to email@example.com and include Online Submission in the subject line.
+Please direct submissions to our submission form and any questions to firstname.lastname@example.org and include Online Submission in the subject line.